Best Web Scraping APIs to Bypass DataDome: July 2026 Benchmark

 Conclusion

-For DataDome-protected targets, Scrapfly is the API to beat: 100% success at a low cost per successful request and the fastest reliable speed in the test, with only Zenrows keeping pace above 90%.
+For DataDome-protected targets, Scrapfly is the API to beat: 100% success at a low cost per successful request and the fastest reliable speed in the test, with only Scraperapi and Zenrows keeping pace above 90%.

 The cheaper and slower options have their place, but on DataDome the decision comes down to cost per successful request.
 This page (refreshed twice a month) is the place to check the latest numbers before you commit.